- Bag Pipe Player, Kilts Rentals Pipers Cove

 - Dancers, Musicians Cameron Scottish Music Ensemble

 Search our directory

-Scotch brands Glenrothes and Glengoyne threw a boozy dinner to promote themselves to a group of beverage and lifestyle journalists, incorporating all kinds of references to the liquor's birthplace: traditional Scottish food, music, dancing--and glass upon glass of Scotch, naturally.
+NEW YORK Scotch brands Glenrothes and Glengoyne threw a boozy dinner to promote themselves to a group of beverage and lifestyle journalists, incorporating all kinds of references to the liquor's birthplace: traditional Scottish food, music, dancing--and glass upon glass of Scotch, naturally.
 The all-things-Scottish theme even got the male guests in kilts, with matching jackets and sporrans (fur purses with fancy pieces hanging on them).
 In a role reversal, the handful of women just got plaid sashes.

 Organized by James Curich of Lisa Lori Communications, the event's Scottish theme began long before dinner, with invitations requesting guests' kilt measurements.
 The kilts and accessories (rented from Pipers Cove) arrived the day before the event, so guests could come dressed for dinner.

 When they arrived at Keens Steakhouse--a Midtown English restaurant with one of the largest selections of single-malt Scotches in the country--the almost 40 guests sipped Rob Roys during the cocktail hour, as Pipers Cove owner Jock Nisbet played the bagpipes.
 Later, dinner included four different types of Scotch, plus three wines from Louis Jadot.
 (The unspoken rule of the night: Pace yourself.)